AGarlicMonkey/Attribute-Binding/README.md

 # Attribute-Binding
-This is a C++ reference counted smart pointer solution.
+This is a C++ attribute binding solution designed for MVVM implementations.

 Version 1.0.0